shoumik123majumdar/MetaMosaic/A|B_testing.md

 ### **DRS API**
 #### Pros
   - Experience Implementing a data pipeline like this before
-  - etc...
-(Will add more as I experiment)
 #### Cons
   - Images may not be uploaded to the DRS